Sewage Backup in Toronto: What to Do First, Why It Happens, and How to Prevent the Next One

 Prevention scope

-Backwater valve ($1,250 rebate) + sump pump ($1,750 rebate) + weeping-tile disconnect ($3,400 rebate) = up to $6,650 max.
+Backwater valve ($1,600 rebate per device, up to two) + sump pump ($2,250 rebate) + sump-pump battery backup ($300) + weeping-tile severance and capping ($400 rebate) = up to $6,650 max per property, each item covering up to 80% of the invoiced cost.
 Total install gross typically $9,500–$25,000; net out-of-pocket meaningfully less after rebate.
 We provide the document package the City wants for application.

 Why Toronto sewage backups follow specific patterns